KIDS LOVE IT!

 Join our Kids Club and receive a really cool Kids Club T-shirt and sunglasses.
 It’s for kids aged 2 – 12 and there’s no purchase necessary.
 You can also schedule an appointment for a Comprehensive Kids Eye Exam at our front desk or by calling (502) 897-1604.

 We started our Kids Club to let parents and kids know that our mission is to help kids see the best they can possibly see.
-That's why we offer a thorough comprehensive eye exam for children that takes into account thier eye conditions in their formative years.
+That’s why we offer a thorough comprehensive eye exam for children that takes into account their eye conditions in their formative years.